alphagov/govuk-design-guide/docs/components/search-autocomplete.md

 whenNotToUse:
   – Do not use search autocomplete when you are dealing with a limited database and users can easily find what they need with a simple search.

-  – Do not use search autocomplete unless the model is properly trained and you have validated it provides relevant and factually correct suggestions.  <br><br>
+  – Do not use search autocomplete unless the model is properly trained and you have validated it provides relevant and factually correct suggestions.

 # How the component works
 # Briefly descibe how this component works.
 For instance, listing out what happens when an end-user interacts with this component.